-• For DispG (RE - LCE) CCMPs:
+For DispG (RE - LCE) CCMPs:

-In the baseline scenario, CO2 emissions by mobile sources from different modes of road transport (bus, minibus tourism, train, motorbike, taxi) air (light aircraft, aeroplane) and sea (boat, ship, among others) should be considered.
+In the baseline scenario, CO_2 emissions by mobile sources from different modes of road, (bus, minibus tourism, train, motorbike, taxi), air (light aircraft, aeroplane) and sea (boat, ship, among others) transport must be considered.

-In the project scenario, CO2 emissions due to fuel use are not to be considered or are reduced, as the transport modes are changed to bicycles or electric tricycles that partially displace the existing transport system operating under mixed traffic conditions.
-However, CO2 emissions from the use of low-emission fuels must be considered for land, air, and maritime transit journeys (feeder and trunk routes, as appropriate).
+In the project scenario, CO_2 emissions due to fuel use are not to be considered or are reduced, as the transport modes are changed to bicycles or electric tricycles partially displacing the existing transport system operating under mixed traffic conditions.
+However, CO_2 emissions from the use of low-emission fuels must be considered for land, air, and maritime transit journeys (feeder and trunk routes, as appropriate).